MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/monitor-computer-ip.md

 -   The computer you are monitoring.

--   Whether you are waiting for the computer to become reachable or waiting for it become not reachable.
+-   Whether you are waiting for the computer to become reachable or waiting for it to become not reachable.

 > [!IMPORTANT]
 >  You cannot set individual security credentials for this activity.
 It will run under the service account configured for the Runbook Service on the Runbook server where the instance of the activity is running.
 This account must have the authority to access the resources and perform the actions required by this activity.